 Currently, Dr Salvi is supervising PhD student Nicole Muca-Cirone.

 Dr Xenia Miscouridou

-Dr Miscouridou works on combining methods and developments of machine learning within the scope of statistical problems.
-She has worked in many aspects of statistical machine learning, developing Bayesian methodology for nonparametric models such as graph models, stochastic processes as well as deep generative models using neural networks.
-Her research on graphs can be applied to real life network data (e.g. social or biological) to predict the evolution and capture the properties whereas with stochastic processes she is modelling spatiotemporal social or epidemiological data to uncover the trends that drive these events in space and time.
-Regarding deep leaning, Xenia is interested in further understanding the mechanics of neural network systems as well as using them to facilitate statistical inference.
+Dr Xenia Miscouridou works on combining methods and developments of machine learning within the scope of statistical problems.
+Xenia has worked in many aspects of statistical machine learning, developing Bayesian methodology for nonparametric models such as graph models, stochastic processes as well as deep generative models using neural networks.
+Dr Miscouridou’s research on graphs can be applied to real life network data (e.g. social or biological) to predict the evolution and capture the properties of the network.
+With stochastic processes, Dr Miscouridou is modelling spatiotemporal social or epidemiological data to uncover the trends that drive these events in space and time rather than predict.
+Regarding deep learning, Xenia is interested in further understanding the mechanics of neural network systems as well as using them to facilitate statistical inference.

 Dr Anastasia Borovykh